 - Employee Engagement & Development

 So we have created a ready reckoner for you, to help understand which company has adopted what changes in Performance Management.

-Their system called Check-in has helped them to move from an Annual Report Card to a continuous Review System.
+Their system called check-ins has helped them to move from an Annual Report Card to a continuous Review System.